 In 1979 Antonie’s life took on another direction.
 He was called up by the SADF and he made a promise to himself that he would do all he can to prevent RSA from becoming a North Rhodesia.
 He joined 41 Battalion (SWA) under Col. Delville Linford his Commander and mentor.
 Col. Linford shaped Antonie and taught him discipline, vision and durability, and to this day it is with pride that he talks about his years served and that he gave every bit of his life for RSA and SWA.

 Antoniewas a successful business man and when the opportunity presented itself to be part of the HPG team he did not think twice.
 Antonie died tragically in a motor vehicle accident shortly after HPG was established and the whole of HPG, and the community, will always be eternally grateful for his role as sole financial benefactor.
-May his soul rest in peace!
+May his sole rest in peace!

 He will always be remembered for his passion to serve his country and his community and to ensure safety for young and old, and to aspire and work toward a crime free RSA.